mendixlabs/slider/README.md

 # Slider
-Displays a value on a slider
+Change a number value using a slider

 ## Features
 * Adjust the slider value